-As of January 1, 2018, you will need to pass a new “Mortgage Stress Test” (MST) to qualify for a mortgage loan at a bank.
-And it won’t matter how much you have to put down.
-Even if it’s 20% or over, you’ll still be subject to the MST .
+As of January 1st, every borrower needs to pass a new “Mortgage Stress Test” (MST) to qualify for a mortgage loan at a bank.
+And it won’t matter how much downpayment you have.
+Even if it’s 20% or over, you’ll still be subject to the MST.
 Once you pass the test, you’re not required to actually make a 20% down payment - you can still take advantage of a lower one and a lower mortgage rate.
 But first you have to pass 'the test'.

 BREAKING IT DOWN

-The Government wants you to prove you can afford payments at a higher interest rate than the actual rate in your mortgage contract.
+If and/or when interest rates increase, the Government wants you to prove you can afford payments at an interest rate higher than the actual rate in your mortgage contract.

-The Mortgage Stress Test (MST) has been typically applied to insured mortgages, in which the borrower had put down less than 20% towards their down payment.
-But now it's for everyone applying for a mortgage.
+The MST has been typically applied to insured mortgages, in which the borrower had paid less than a 20% down payment, but now it's for every mortgage.

 Guess what?
-Credit unions are not bound by the new rules but that may change as they've historically followed the banks in the past.
+Credit unions are not bound by these new rules, but that may change as, they've followed the banks, in the past.

 WHAT ARE THE NEW QUALIFYING RATES?

-The new qualifying rate for uninsured mortgages (ie with 20% or more down) is ‘the greater’ of the Bank of Canada’s present 5-year fixed rate of 4.99% OR 200 basis points above your contractual mortgage rate.
-So if you’ve been awarded a 3% mortgage rate, you now have to ‘qualify’ for a 5% one.
-If it's 3.2% your qualifying rate is 5.2% and so on.
+The current qualifying rate for uninsured mortgages (ie: with 20% or more down) is either the Bank of Canada’s present 5-year fixed rate of 5.14% OR 200 basis points above your contractual mortgage rate.
+So, if you’ve been awarded a 3.45% mortgage rate, you now have to ‘qualify’ for a 5.45% one.
+If it's 3.2% your qualifying rate is 5.2%.
+If you've received a 2.1% qualifying rate, even though adding 200 basis points is only 4.1%, you'll be required to qualify for the posted rate of 5.14%.

-To a lender, affordability translates into two things: Gross Debt Service Ratio (GDS) and Total Debt Service Ratio (TDS).
-GDS and TDS are two mortgage formulas that lenders use to determine exactly how much money they are willing to lend you.
+To lenders, affordability translates into two things: Gross Debt Service Ratio (GDS) and Total Debt Service Ratio (TDS).
+They use these 2 mortgage formulas to determine exactly how much money they are willing to lend you.

-As of January 1, 2018, the maximum GDS (Gross Debt Service) ratio is 39% and TDS (Total Debt Service) is 44%.
+The maximum GDS ratio, you can have is 39%, and TDS is 44%.
 (Note: while the guidelines state your GDS should be no more than 32% and your TDS should be no more than 40%, most borrowers with good credit and a reliable income will be allowed to exceed these guidelines.
-The maximum GDS is 39% and the maximum TDS is 44%)

 What is Gross Debt Service (GDS)?